 The first series of Kaiser postcards (see triple view of Chapala, above) was published in 1900-1901, with the imprint “Al Libro Mayor.
 S. Luis Potosi”.
 Various other imprints were used by the brothers including “Juan Kaiser y hermano”, “Juan y Arnoldo Kaiser”, “Juan Kaiser, Guadalajara”, “Juan Kaiser, San Luis Potosí”, “Juan Kaiser, San Luis Potosí y Guadalajara”, “Arnoldo Kaiser, San Luis Potosí”, “Al Libro Mayor, San Luis Potosí” and “Al Libro de Caja.”
 According to expert deltiologists (postcard collectors) all the early Juan Kaiser postcards were printed in Germany.

 The Kaiser brothers worked with several photographers, including José María Lupercio and the American hotelier-photographer Winfield Scott.
-The early Chapala photographs on Kaiser postcards are unattributed but believed to be the work of Scott.
+The early Chapala photographs on Kaiser postcards are unattributed but many are believed to be the work of Scott.
 Scott also sold his own vast collection of photographs of Mexico – “Scott’s Types and Views of Mexico… true pictures of life and scenery in this country of unequaled picturesqueness” – through the Guadalajara store.
 The majority of later views of Chapala (see above) include a clear attribution to Lupercio.